-They will carry out activities to develop specific skills and abilities in each subject area.
+They will carry out activities to develop specific competencies and skills in each thematic area.
 Exercises and activities to acquire and develop the skills and abilities that a specialist needs to develop in the context of the globalization that we are experiencing.